|

 But he was on me with a tiger-bound;

-And as we locked and reeled and rocked with wild and wicked grips,
+And as we locked and reeled and rocked with wild and wicked

 The poison cup went crashing to the ground.